P&G employees begin massacre site reclamation

 “We are fortunate the company has been super supportive of doing this work.
 They give us a lot of autonomy to find where opportunities are and go after them,” said Backer.

-The group represents Native Americans from 20-25 tribes across the United States who work at Proctor and Gamble’s plants in from Massachusetts to California and Wisconsin to Georgia.
+The group represents Native Americans from 20-25 tribes across the United States who work at Procter & Gamble’s plants in from Massachusetts to California and Wisconsin to Georgia.

 “We are a proud family of Natives who are trying to improve the lives of our employees so they can bring their full selves to work, bring their passion to work and support their communities,” said Backer.